Housing standards for private rented accommodation

 Landlords are not responsible for the maintenance of installations and appliances owned by tenants and flues solely provided for these appliances.
 You can check whether a contractor is registered on the Gas Safe register web site or by telephoning 0800 408 5500.
 Please click here for the HSE's landlord gas safety page which will provide more in depth information .

-If you can smell gas, please contact National Grid on 0800 111 999.
+If you can smell gas, please contact Cadent on 0800 111 999.
 Please note gas safe engineers working on behalf of national grid may disconnect appliances or your supply if they are concerned about safety.
 They will not fix the appliance.
 If you are left without heating following disconnection on safety grounds, we can help.
 Please contact us using the disrepair report form on our disrepair page

 If you are the person having control of a licensed private rented property within Doncaster and gas is supplied to the house, you are legally required to produce to the local housing authority annually for their inspection a gas safety certificate obtained in respect of the house within the last 12 months.